AdobeDocs/experience-manager-cloud-service.it-IT/help/assets/dynamic-media/imaging-faq.md

 Nel caso sia necessario configurare un nuovo dominio personalizzato per l&#39;utilizzo di Smart Imaging, gli URL dovranno essere aggiornati per riflettere questo dominio personalizzato.

-Vedete [Posso usare le Smart Imaging?](#am-i-eligible-to-use-smart-imaging) per comprendere i prerequisiti per la funzione Smart Imaging.
+Vedere anche [Sono idoneo a utilizzare le immagini intelligenti?](#am-i-eligible-to-use-smart-imaging) per comprendere i prerequisiti per la funzione Smart Imaging.

 <!-- No. Smart Imaging works seamlessly with your existing image URLs and image presets.
 In addition, Smart Imaging does not require you to add any code on your website to detect a user's browser.
 All of this is handled automatically. -->